Unfolding of a New Women-Bimala in Tagore’s “Home and the World”

 © The Authors.
 Published by Lattice Science Publication (LSP).
 This is an open-access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: This essay focuses on Rabindranath Tagore’s depiction of feminism and dichotomy portrayed in Bimala that is unique in “The Home and the World” unlike other female characters in Indian literature.
-It denotes how Tagore was found to establish universal humanity to order to understand society and culture in building a woman in era of Swadeshi movement.
-This chapter explores the complex psychological aspects of the protagonist, Bimala within the political viciousness of the Nationalist Movement yet unfolding her journey to emerge as a new modern woman retreating back to her conjugal life with Nikhil on exploring her emotions to her illusionary love disguised as Sandip.
+Abstract: This essay focuses on Rabindranath Tagore’s depiction of feminism and the dichotomy portrayed in Bimala, which is unique in “The Home and the World” compared to other female characters in Indian literature.
+It denotes how Tagore sought to establish universal humanity to understand society and culture, and to build a woman in the era of the Swadeshi movement.
+This chapter explores the complex psychological aspects of the protagonist, Bimala, within the political viciousness of the Nationalist Movement, yet unfolds her journey to emerge as a new modern woman, retreating to her conjugal life with Nikhil, as she grapples with her emotions and her illusory love, disguised as Sandip.

 Keywords: Home and the World, Swadeshi movement, Colonialism, New Women.